jeandi7/sqdecoder3/README.md

-# Quadriphonic SQdecoder and QSdecoder in less than 800 lines of golang : Part 3
+# Quadriphonic (SQ+QS)decoder in less than 800 lines of golang : Part 3

 This part follows part 1 and part 2 from Quadriphonic SQDecoder from my previous article.